-This course is a review of precalculus concepts and skills needed by the student entering the regular calculus sequence (151, 152,...).
+This course treats the (non-algebraic) functions needed by the student entering the regular calculus sequence (151, 152, ...).
 The purpose of Math 150 is to prepare the student for Math 151 (calculus).
-The content of Math 150 is equivalent to that contained in Math 148 and 149.
+With 148, the course covers traditional pre-calculus mathematics.

-Very strong students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally elect this course.
+Students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally elect this course.
 Some students in the College of Agriculture, Education and the College of Biological Sciences also elect this course.

-The students in this course have a wide range of interests.
-However their background should uniformly consist of a good knowledge of high school algebra and trigonometry.
-Students should be placed in Math 150 only if they have a strong background and are well motivated.
+The students in this course have a wide range of interests but all need to take calculus.
+Students should be placed in Math 150 only if they have a strong algebra background and are well motivated.